Sunspot

-Sunspots are phenomena on the Sun's photosphere that appear as temporary spots that are darker than the surrounding areas.
+Sunspots are temporary spots on the Sun's surface that are darker than the surrounding area.
 They are regions of reduced surface temperature caused by concentrations of magnetic flux that inhibit convection.
 Sunspots appear within active regions, usually in pairs of opposite magnetic polarity.
 Their number varies according to the approximately 11-year solar cycle.

 Individual sunspots or groups of sunspots may last anywhere from a few days to a few months, but eventually decay.
 Sunspots expand and contract as they move across the surface of the Sun, with diameters ranging from 16 km to 160000 km.
 Larger sunspots can be visible from Earth without the aid of a telescope.
 They may travel at relative speeds, or proper motions, of a few hundred meters per second when they first emerge.

 Indicating intense magnetic activity, sunspots accompany other active region phenomena such as coronal loops, prominences, and reconnection events.
 Most solar flares and coronal mass ejections originate in these magnetically active regions around visible sunspot groupings.
 Similar phenomena indirectly observed on stars other than the Sun are commonly called starspots, and both light and dark spots have been measured.